 We are asked to perform at community events on a regular basis and try to accommodate as many requests as we can without getting everyone stretched too thin.
 Regular events include community groups, festivals, multicultural celebrations, and the Vancouver Island Exhibition.
 They are great chance for our dancers to get extra time in front of an audience and build some confidence.

 The year-end show is the culmination of the whole year’s work.
 It is a chance for the dancers to be part of a fully professional production and for the parents to see what their children have been learning on the big stage at the Port Theatre with a professional stage crew.
 Our year-end show is run the same way that professional dance productions are run in Vancouver, Toronto, or New York.
 It’s a great chance for the dancers to get a feel for the way a big show runs and to be part of something special.

-The year the show is on a Saturday June (dates posted on the Year End Show page) and there will be both a 2pm and a 7pm show.
-With the large number of classes and dancers in the studio, there will be very few repeated numbers between the two shows.
+The year the show is on a Saturday June (dates posted on the Year End Show page).
 The last week of classes before the show are given over to rehearsals and you will be asked to come in at different times and stay for longer.
 We will have a full dress rehearsal at the Port Theatre on the Friday and the dancers may have to miss some time from school on this day to attend rehearsal.
 Not to worry, the public school system is very aware of and is supportive of these events!
 Attendance is mandatory for all rehearsals so please let us know in April if you will not be able to be here for the rehearsals and the show.
 It is a lot of work but as you’ll see on the night of the show it is absolutely worth it!

 Exams and High School Credits in Dance